JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER_REWRITE.md

 ### 2.2 Key Insight

 Modern AWS networking lacks a declarative abstraction for expressing multi-region, multi-VPC mesh topologies.
-Engineers must imperatively implement all TGW-to-TGW adjacencies (O(N²)) and all VPC-level routing relationships (O(V²)) by hand.
+Engineers must imperatively implement all TGW-to-TGW adjacencies (O(N²)) and all VPC-level routing relationships (O(V²)), explicitly specifying each relationship rather than declaring topology intent.
 The central insight of this architecture is that these quadratic relationships can be inferred rather than declared.

 This system achieves a complexity transformation: